 If you’re happy with your Gothic tale, cool.
 If you’d like to try something different, take one or two of the words/themes you chose and turn it on its head.
 For example, I had:

 A maiden, a castle, a European setting and a highwayman.

 Instead of a maiden, my protagonist is going to be a self-assured journalist investigating some mysterious activity in a converted castle turned business premises of a major cooperation in Central Europe (wow, that was a long sentence).
-She encounters a big problem on her journey there, which, let’s say; has some serious complications for the job she’s about to do.
+She encounters a difficulty on her journey there which, let’s say; has some serious complications for the job she’s about to do.

 Historians generally agree that the skeleton of the modern-day Halloween comes in part from the Celtic festival of Samhain.
-Long before this culture predominated in the British Isles, some Neolithic tombs have been found to align with the sun on Halloween morning (1).
+Long before this culture predominated in the British Isles, some Neolithic tombs have been found to align with the sun on Halloween morning.

 A woman, slightly disheveled, pops a pill and takes a swig of drink from a cup to wash it down.
 She shakes her head from side to side and looks out of the window at the morning scene outside.
 Very slowly, almost imperceptibly, her face changes from a relaxed expression to one of sheer terror.
 She’s seen something run into the woods…

-Due to its beginnings as a nunnery, with strict religious observances; when the headmistress chose the abandoned abbey as the location for her new school, she decided that their ‘pagan’ faith would take a leaf from the nuns’ book.
+Due to its beginnings as a nunnery, when the headmistress chose the abandoned abbey as the location for her new school; she decided that their ‘pagan’ faith would take a leaf from the nuns’ book on strict religious observances.

-Pupils must respect a vow of silence, every day except feast days and is so strict that if a pupil speaks, they mysteriously disappear; never to be seen again.
+Pupils must respect a vow of silence every day except feast days.
+It’s so strict that if they do speak, they mysteriously disappear, never to be seen again.